Swami Keshwanand: Educator

-Swami Keshwanand, an orphan, illiterate, nomadic man who never received formal education, was the founder of more than 300 schools, 50 hostels and innumerable libraries, social service centres and museums.
-In 1911, within a few years of his initiation into the Udasin Dasnami sect as a sanyasi, swami Keshawanand started the "Vedant Pushp Vatika" library within the precincts of the Sadhu Ashram Fazilka.
-The following year, he started a Sanskrit school at the same place.
-In 1932, swami Keshwanand was made director of the Jat School, Sangaria, which was at the verge of closure for want of funds.
-He went from village to village to collect funds, and was successful in averting the closure of the school, which was renamed Gramothan Vidyapith, Sangaria in 1948.
-Within the precincts of this school, Swami Keshwanand developed a museum with a valuable collection of rare documents, paintings and antiques, thus initiating the idea of conservation in a profoundly backward area.
-The students of the school, aided by the local community, undertook a large-scale, successful project to green the precincts of the school, which is located in one of the most arid regions of India.
-Gramothan Vidyapith, Sangaria has become an inspiration for educators far and wide.
+Keshwanand founded more than 300 schools, 50 hostels, multiple libraries, social service centres, and museums.
+In 1911, within a few years of his initiation into the Udasin Dasnami sect as a sannyasi, Keshwanand started the Vedant Pushp Vatika library within the precincts of the Sadhu Ashram Fazilka.
+The following year, he started a Sanskrit school at the same location.
+In 1932, Keshwanand was made director of the Jat School, Sangaria, which was on the verge of closure for want of funds.
+He travelled among villages to collect funds, and he was successful in averting the closure of the school, which was renamed Gramothan Vidyapith, Sangaria in 1948.
+Within the precincts of this school, Keshwanand developed a museum with a valuable collection of rare documents, paintings, and antiques, thereby initiating conservation efforts in the area.
+The students of the school, aided by the local community, successfully undertook a large-scale project to green the precincts of the school, which is located in one of the most arid regions of India.
+Gramothan Vidyapith, Sangaria has become an inspiration for educators widely.

 Propagation of Hindi

-Swami Keshwanand felt that the knowledge of the Hindi language is a must to keep the country united and to educate the public about nationality.
-Swami's own mother-tongue was of course Hindi, and he somehow felt that forcing people from other parts of India to learn that language would aid national unity.
-He started his programme of spreading Hindi by founding, in 1920, a Hindi forum, the 'Nagari Pracharini Sabha', at Abohar in the Ferozepur district of Punjab.
-This forum was later renamed "Sahitya Sadan, Abohar".
-In 1933, he started a press named "Deepak" at Abohar, which published material in Hindi language that was distributed either free or at a very nominal price.
-He organised the 30th All India Hindi Sahitya Sammelan at Sahitya Sadan, Abohar, in 1941.
-Swami Keshwanand was a longtime member of the Hindi Sahitya Sammelan, Allahabad.
-He either himself wrote, or arranged for the translation into Hindi, of around 100 books.
-At immense effort over the course of eleven years, he arranged for the publication of the Hindi edition of the book "History of Sikhs" in 1954.
-In 1942, he was honoured with the "Sahitya Vachaspati" for his pains in propagating his own mother-tongue to other people.
+Keshwanand felt that knowledge of Hindi, his first language, was necessary to keep the country united and to educate the public about nationality.
+He felt that forcing people from other parts of India to learn Hindi would aid national unity.
+He started his programme of spreading Hindi by founding a Hindi forum, the 'Nagari Pracharini Sabha', at Abohar in the Ferozepur district of Punjab in 1920.
+This forum was later renamed Sahitya Sadan, Abohar.
+In 1933, he started a press named Deepak at Abohar, which published material in the Hindi language that was distributed either free or at a very low price.
+He organised the 30th All-India Hindi Sahitya Sammelan (literary conference) at Sahitya Sadan, Abohar, in 1941.
+Swami Keshwanand was a longtime member of the Hindi Sahitya Sammelan (literary organization), Allahabad.
+He wrote, or arranged to have translated into Hindi, around 100 books.
+Over the course of eleven years, he arranged for the publication of the Hindi edition of the book History of Sikhs in 1954.
+In 1942, he was honoured with the Sahitya Vachaspati award for his efforts in propagating Hindi.